-Data from our Voice of the Online Learner report shows that sixty-three percent of online learners who recently graduated from their programs would likely enroll in an online program again.
+Data from our 2022 Voice of the Online Learner report shows that 77% of learners reported they decided on the online modality before any other factor.
 As the demand for online offerings increases, it is important for faculty to deliver well-designed and engaging courses to meet their student’s needs.

 In online courses, students have been shown to demonstrate more positive attitudes and greater levels of performance when discussion boards are highly interactive.
 To ensure we, as faculty, connect with our students and deliver quality online learning experiences, we must re-think the ways we can engage with them to increase their level of participation so that students can reap all of the benefits of elearning.